SBML Development Process

-Most of the activities describe below are organized and directed by the SBML Editors and the Chair of the SBML Editors.
+Most of the activities describe below are organized and directed by the SBML Editors.
 However, other members of the SBML Forum are free to raise questions or concerns about any aspect of the process and SBML itself.
 One of the most important aims in SBML development is to reach consensus among a majority of SBML users and developers; thus, feedback and dissenting opinions must always have a voice.

 SBML Levels, Versions, and Releases

 Major editions of SBML are termed levels and represent substantial changes to the composition and structure of the language.
 Models defined in lower levels of SBML can always be represented in higher levels, though some translation may be necessary.
 The converse (from higher level to lower level) is sometimes also possible, though not guaranteed.
 The levels remain distinct; a valid SBML Level 1 document is not a valid SBML Level 2 document, and likewise, a valid SBML Level 2 document is not a valid SBML Level 1 document.

 Minor revisions of SBML are termed versions and constitute changes within a level to correct, adjust, and refine language features.
 Changes in versions of a level do not introduce large architectural or conceptual changes to SBML; such large changes are only made between SBML levels.